Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Introduction

 The open quantum system that we will analyze hereafter is specific but general enough to account for various physically interesting systems.
 For example, we can consider a system often called a ``T-shaped quantum dot" or a ``side-coupled quantum dot" as well as a side-coupled quantum-dot array~\cite{Kim01,Kikoin01,Kang01,Affleck01,Simon01,Affleck07,SAKKI2004,SAKKI2005,Torio02,Orellana03a,Orellana03b,Rodriguez03,MSU2004,Aligia04,Tanaka05,Lara05,Franco06,Wang06,Chakrabarti06,Zitko06,Li08}.
 The T-shaped quantum dot has been experimentally realized and studied extensively.
-A similar situation was also studied in the context of quantum wave guide~\cite{Porod92,Porod93,Shao94}.
+A similar situation was also studied in the context of quantum wave guides~\cite{Porod92,Porod93,Shao94}.
 One of the many interesting results is observation of Fano asymmetric peaks~\cite{SAKKI2004,SAKKI2005}.
 This is one of the motivations of the present study.

 The present paper is organized as follows.
-In Sec.~\ref{sec:resonant}, we will review the theory of resonant states in open quantum systems.
+In \S~\ref{sec:resonant}, we will review the theory of resonant states in open quantum systems.
 We will introduce the terminologies such as the resonant states, the anti-resonant states, the bound states and the anti-bound states.
-In Sec.~\ref{sec:conductance}, we will express the transmission probability (and hence the conductance) in terms of the two matrices $\Lambda$ and $\Gamma$ defined in Eqs.~\eqref{eq06} and~\eqref{eq07}.
-In order to do so, we will regard Eqs.~\eqref{eq06} and~\eqref{eq07} as a set of simultaneous matrix equations and solve it with respect to $G^\textrm{R}$ and $G^\textrm{A}$.
-In Sec.~\ref{sec:spectrum}, we will express, for an $N$-site open quantum-dot model, the retarded and advanced Green's functions in terms of the summation over all the discrete eigenstates.
-Combining the results in Secs.~\ref{sec:conductance} and~\ref{sec:spectrum}, we will derive a conductance formula in terms of the summation over all discrete eigenstates without any background integrals.
-In Sec.~\ref{sec:Fano}, we will show that the asymmetry of the Fano conductance peak arises from the interference between discrete states and classify them into the above-mentioned three types.
+In \S~\ref{sec:conductance}, we will express the transmission probability (and hence the conductance) in terms of the two matrices $\Lambda$ and $\Gamma$ defined in eqs.~\eqref{eq06} and~\eqref{eq07}.
+In order to do so, we will regard eqs.~\eqref{eq06} and~\eqref{eq07} as a set of simultaneous matrix equations and solve it with respect to $G^\textrm{R}$ and $G^\textrm{A}$.
+In \S~\ref{sec:spectrum}, we will express, for an $N$-site open quantum-dot model, the retarded and advanced Green's functions in terms of the summation over all the discrete eigenstates.
+Combining the results in \S~\ref{sec:conductance} and \S~\ref{sec:spectrum}, we will derive a conductance formula in terms of the summation over all discrete eigenstates without any background integrals.
+In \S~\ref{sec:Fano}, we will show that the asymmetry of the Fano conductance peak arises from the interference between discrete states and classify them into the above-mentioned three types.
+We will derive microscopic expressions of the Fano parameters that control the asymmetry of the Green's functions.
+We will also argue that the thus-defined Fano parameter becomes complex in the presence of an external magnetic field that induces the Aharonov-Bohm effect.

-\section{resonant states}
+\section{Resonant states}